Staff numbers dataset

 - In 2019, Year 7 was moved from a primary school year to a secondary school year in some South Australian non-government schools.
 This may affect the number and proportion of primary and secondary school staff in SA in 2019.

 - In 2020, the Victorian Government provided revised 2019 teaching staff FTE data.

 - Categories used in tables and graphs showing "school sector" are "government", "Catholic" and "independent".
 In some tables, the category "total non-government" (total of Catholic and independent data) is also used.

-- In Schools Australia, and in this publication, Catholic non-systemic schools are counted as Catholic rather than as independent
+- In Schools Australia, and in the National Report on Schooling, Catholic non-systemic schools are counted as Catholic rather than as independent

 - In 2018, NSW introduced a new payroll system that is used to report staffing levels in government schools.
 This system provides stricter controls and validation over the way casual and temporary teachers are engaged and improved the information available to better identify teachers that should be included as "generally active" in schools.
 This led to a fall in the number of FTE NSW government school teachers reported in 2019 and to a small fall in the number of FTE teaching staff nationally.
 Care should be taken when comparing NSW government in-school staff time series data.

 - In 2018, the Australian Capital Territory provided revised 2017 staff data, which have been included in this release.